guleremre/Ai-Image-Generator/README.md

 * [Setup](#setup)

 ## General info
 This project is about creating image from text by using Artificial Intelligence.

 ## Technologies
 Project is created with:
-for Frontend

 * react: 18.2.0
 * Material Ui
 * sass: 1.64.1
-for Backend
 * dotenv: 16.3.1
 * express: 4.18.2
 * mongoose: 7.4.0